unipi-smartapp-2021/KB-backbone/USAGE.md

     ```c++
     ros::init(argc, "my node")
     ```
 2. Initialize the multiplexer with the target rates.
 The list of target must be composed of **distinct, sorted, positive integer values** or else the creation will fail.
+No method call beyond this is necessary, all the necessary service setup will be handled inside the class.
     ```c++
     auto rates = std::vector<unsigned>({10, 20}); //setup list of target rates.
     // initialize the multiplexer
     // The type of the template must be the c++ type of the messages published on the topic
-    auto multiplexer = sa::kb::RatedTopic<std_msgs::String>("sensor_topic",rates)
+    sa::kb::RatedTopic<std_msgs::String>("sensor_topic",rates)
-    // start the multiplexer node
-    multiplexer.Run()
+3. Spin the node.

+    ```c++
+    ros::spin()
     ```
 ## Client side